curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ### Dan

 In the last year of university, Lily and I break up.
-As we graduate, we all move to different countries and cities.
+As we graduate, all three of us move to different countries.
 Every couple years, the three of us meet up again, good friends.

 ### DanLily